Alfonso-Menproing/braintrainer-cli/README.md

 There is much to be done yet,
 but it has:

--Binary Sequences exercise
+* Binary Sequences exercise
--Decimal Sequences exercise
+* Decimal Sequences exercise
--Column Reading
+* Column Reading
--Line Reading
+* Line Reading
--Speed Words
-some texts as example reading
+* Speed Words (with some texts as example reading)

 Example use: